cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 You can verify the recognized configuration with the `task samples:dev:info`.
 This is recommended if you manage multiple AWS accounts.

+#### Bootstrap the accounts
+The accounts used to deploy with the pipe

 ## FAQ